grzegorznowak/drupal-to-elasticsearch/README.md

 ## Installation

-Just clone the project, update parameters in cron_handler.php (namely Drupala installation path and ES address) and invoke it with a simple `php -f cron_handler.php`
+Just clone the project, update parameters in cron_handler.php (namely Drupal installation path and ES address) and invoke it with a simple `php -f cron_handler.php`

 ## Running / Sample output

 The tool has a basic sanity checking built-in by default.
-The simplest use case is to run it first from shel manually and see if runs through OK.
-Then can plugin to cron.
-Need to extend it with more robust failure reporting, but that's for another sitting...
+The simplest use case is to run it first from shell manually and see if runs through OK.
+Then can plug into to a proper crontab.
+(Need to still extend it with more robust failure reporting, but that's for another sitting...)
 ````
 > php -f cron_handler.php
 Type: blog.
 Processing batch no. 2, batch items processed total so far: 50, memory usage: 70 MiB